drieswijns/ahornsweeper/README.md

         return [self.player]

     def copy(self, other):
-          """Deep copy the contents of the other State to self""" self.configuration = [
+          """Deep copy the contents of other to self""" self.configuration = [
               [is_bomb for is_bomb in row]
               for row in other.configuration